AguaClara/Textbook/Flow_Control_and_Measurement/FCM_Solution.rst

 A Brief Design Challenge guide
 ==============================

  #.
-Read the Problem statement in its entirety before beginning a problem.
+Read the problem statement in its entirety before beginning a problem.
 If you don’t immediately know what to do, read it again, thoroughly.
 If you are getting stuck, read it a third time.
 If you have a good understanding of what the problem is asking and are still having trouble, TAs can help through email or office hours.
  #.
 If you decide to email a TA, make sure the other two are CC’ed.
 This minimizes the time you will have to wait until one responds.
  #.
 When in doubt, Kernel -> Restart & Run All
  #.
 Play around!
 Print arrays, test inputs, and ask yourself if your answers are reasonable.
 Should flow have units of km mg/s?